 - Cellular: Cellular tends to be a bad choice in hospitals.
 For one, many hospitals are built like bunkers—that means a lot of metal and a lot of walls, which leads to signal interference.
 Additionally, cell phone companies don’t often deploy a lot of distributed antenna systems (DAS) at hospitals to avoid interference with medical equipment.

 - Mesh networks: Mesh network topologies like ZigBee have a number of advantages and disadvantages.
 The classic problem that mesh networks in health care environments face is the need for a high density of devices.
 Most solutions in hospitals tend to be clumped—making mesh networking difficult.

 - Star networks: Star network topologies like Symphony Link offer an end-to-end wireless solution for devices that don’t need a lot of power and are spread over a wide area.

 - Bluetooth: Bluetooth and BLE are great for what we call “the last foot of connectivity.”
 For example, you can have a fixed Bluetooth hub in a hospital room that is connected to many devices throughout the room, but the hub itself is connected via ethernet, WiFi, or Symphony Link to the cloud.

 There are hundreds to thousands of useful—even life-saving—IoT medical applications that are changing the environment of health care today.
-We’ve highlighted three of them below.
+We’ve highlighted two of them below.